mui/material-ui/docs/src/pages/guides/typescript/typescript.md

 Any element/component that you pass into `component` will have this problem if the signatures of their event handler props don't match.

-There is an open PR that will fix this by adding Typescript generics for component props.
+There is an ongoing effort to fix this by making component props generic.

 ### Using React Router `Link` with `component` prop